drayconlabs/python3-project-template/README.md

 # python3-project-template
-Simple project template for python3 code
+Simple project template for python3 code.
+This code simply reads a yaml file in docker container context